George Michael's legacy extends far beyond his music

 The pursuit began in 1984, his biography notes, when he performed with Band Aid, the musical charity that included everyone from Bono to Boy George.
 The proceeds of Band Aid's chart-topping single, "Do They Know It's Christmas?" went to Ethiopian famine relief.

-Seven years later, Michael donated the proceeds from a duet with Elton John, "Don't Let the Sun Go Down on Me," to the HIV advocacy organization Terrence Higgins Trust, among other groups.
+Seven years later, Michael donated the proceeds from his acclaimed duet with Elton John, "Don't Let the Sun Go Down on Me," to the HIV advocacy organization Terrence Higgins Trust, among other groups.
 His support, the Trust said in a statement Monday, continued for years.

 "His donations contributed to a vision of a world where people living with HIV live healthy lives free from prejudice and discrimination," the statement said.
 "Thanks to George's legacy, we are a step closer to that world and we are so grateful for his support and friendship over the years."